Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Mean Field Approximation

-The integral in the above equation is divergent.
-To renormalise the theory we introduce a momentum cutoff $\Lambda$ as regulator.
-The divergent term can be absorbed into the bare coupling constant $G$.
-We introduce a renormalised coupling constant $g$ defined by the relation $\frac{1}{g} = \frac{1}{G} - \frac{\Lambda}{\pi}$.
+The integral {over the vacuum term} in the above equation is divergent.
+To renormalize the theory, we introduce a momentum cutoff $\Lambda$ as a regulator.
+The divergent term can then be absorbed into the bare coupling constant $G$.
+We introduce a renormalized coupling constant $g$ defined by the relation